 Also, you may have to redirect the deceased person’s mail to your address and inform Australia Post of the Testator’s death.

 4. Valuing the assets and liabilities of the deceased estate

 Additionally, it’s your duty as the Executor to ascertain the total value of the estate.
 This requires you to know the details of any personal effects, cash, securities, real estate and business interests held by the deceased estate.
 This also includes government or Centrelink payments, pensions or other benefits of the deceased.

 You need to keep track of all expenses and ensure all liabilities (debts due and owing) are paid in full.
 There may be instances where you may have to sell certain property and real estate to ensure debts are settled and expenses are paid for.

 5. Applying for Probate

-In case there are substantial amounts (generally around $50,000 or more) that must be transferred or claimed on behalf of the Testator’s estate, you will need to apply for a Grant of Probate.
+In case there are substantial amounts (generally around $50,000), property, superannuation, aged care bonds etc. that must be transferred or claimed on behalf of the Testator’s estate, you will need to apply for a Grant of Probate.
 For this, it’s crucial to have your checklist for Probate.
 You can apply for Probate with your state’s or territory’s Supreme Court.

-Banks, superannuation, insurance companies and the Australian Taxation Office (ATO) usually require a Grant of Probate if an Executor is to administer parts of the estate being held in these financial institutions.
+Banks, superannuation, aged care providers, insurance companies, share registries, land title offices and the Australian Taxation Office (ATO) require a Grant of Probate if an Executor is to administer the estate.

 6. Opening an Estate of the Late bank account